nitlang/nit/share/man/nit.md

     $ nit examples/hello_world.nit
     hello world

+If `-` is used instead of a module, then the program is read from the standard input.
+The whole program is read before its interpretation starts.

 The Nit interpreter is usable and valid as a *shebang* interpreted directive.
 It is however recommended to use with `/usr/bin/env` because the location of the executable is not standardized.